AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/concepts/seed-id/index.md

 }
 ```

-And has this generated image:
+Notice how many similarities there are between these two images generated from the same seeds.

 ![a variation of futuristic city 1](../../images/seeded-city-1.jpeg)

-Notice how many similarities from the image with the same seed are retained, but we've influenced this generation with [style presets](../styles/index.md) towards "landscape photography" and "science fiction" styles.